 Jewish communism & economic war in Argentina: The Weird Kirchners who ruled Argentina – loved by the Jews!

 [One of my American supporters has some good contacts in South America and he saw my recent articles about the Jewish scum in Argentina.
-See: Jew-infested Argentina’s economic crisis explained in five charts – My Comments: Jews & Hitler – http://historyreviewed.best/?p=10376 and Why is Jew-infested Argentina in financial meltdown?
-Central Bank interest 60% – http://historyreviewed.best/?p=10371
+See: Jew-infested Argentina’s economic crisis explained in five charts – My Comments: Jews & Hitler – https://historyreviewed.best/?p=10376 and Why is Jew-infested Argentina in financial meltdown?
+Central Bank interest 60% – https://historyreviewed.best/?p=10371

 My American contact sent me the article you’ll see below about the female president of Argentina whose surname is Kirchner.
 I’ve been doing some digging to try to see what I can make of, and understand about Argentina and the Jews.
 The Pope comes from Argentina.
 Argentina is very Jew infested.
 The Pope’s best friend was a Jewish Rabbi and they used to have a TV show together.
 Argentina at a point had 300,000 Jews – which is a very large amount.
 That’s more than the 180,000 Jews we had in South Africa at its peak.